-Heather Nicoll is a Graduate of the Royal Conservatoire of Scotland (RCS), and was appointed Head of Woodwind in 2007.
+Heather Nicoll is a graduate of the Royal Conservatoire of Scotland (RCS), and was appointed Head of Woodwind in 2007.

 In a diverse performing career as a clarinettist, she has given concerts and recorded with many of Britain’s leading orchestras, and held a principal position with Scottish Ballet for several years.
-Heather has appeared as concerto soloist on many occasions, making her professional debut with the Royal Scottish National Orchestra, and has featured regularly with various professional contemporary and chamber music ensembles.
+Heather has appeared as concerto soloist on many occasions, making her professional debut with the Royal Scottish National Orchestra (RSNO), and has featured regularly with various professional contemporary and chamber music ensembles.

-In addition to her work in the RCS, Heather has adjudicated extensively at national, regional and international level for organisations such as the Yamaha Foundation Awards, BBC Young Musician and National Concert Band Festival.
+In addition to her work at RCS, Heather has adjudicated extensively at national, regional and international level for organisations such as the Yamaha Foundation Awards, BBC Young Musician and National Concert Band Festival.
 She has also examined and given masterclasses and workshops at leading Conservatoires in Britain and further afield.